yovitsa/2420_assignment_1/README2.md

 #### **Create an SSH key pair**

 1. Open the Terminal on your machine.
-2. If you are using Windows as your OS you may need to create .ssh direcotory in your home directory first.
+2. If you are using Windows as your OS you may need to create .ssh directory in your home directory first.
 3. (Tilda)~ in on your terminal means that you are in your home directory.

 Create a SSH key pair on **Linux** or **MacOS** Type the following command: